Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Methods

 The logarithmic rate density is modeled using a Gaussian process (GP) prior, which regularizes the population distribution in regions of parameter space with sparse data \citep{Foremanmackey2014, Mandel2017}.
 We use an exponential quadratic kernel to express the covariance matrix of the GP.
 The means, amplitude of the covariances, and correlation length scales of the GP are hyperparameters we infer simultaneously with the rate densities, and are in turn modeled using standard normal, standard half-normal, and log-normal prior distributions, respectively \citep{Mohite2022, Ray:2023, Ray2024}.
 The prior mean and variance of the length scales are chosen such that the furthest and nearest bin centers are within $4\sigma$ of the prior distribution.

 To infer the joint posterior distribution of the merger rate densities and the hyperparameters describing the GP, we employ Hamiltonian Monte Carlo (HMC) sampling with the No U-Turn Sampler algorithm \citep{Brooks_2011, Hoffman2014}.
-We extend the publicly available inference pipeline \texttt{gppop} \citep{Ray:2023, Ray2024} to implement our inference.
+We extend the publicly available inference pipeline \texttt{gppop}\footnote{https://github.com/AnaryaRay1/gppop/tree/main} \citep{Ray:2023, Ray2024} to implement our inference.
 This code in turn relies on the \texttt{PyMC} \citep{Oriol_2023} library to conduct the HMC sampling.

 While constructing the population likelihood, the Monte Carlo sums used to approximate the integrals over single-event posterior samples and detectable simulations can be prone to uncertainties \citep{Farr2019, Essick2022, Talbot:2023pex, Heinzel:2025ogf}, as a result of which there is a possibility of biases arising from non-converged point estimates to uncertain integrals.
-We monitor the variance in our likelihood function arising from that of the Monte Carlo integrals and penalize it accordingly \textit{during sampling}, using the methods proposed by \cite{Talbot:2023pex, Essick2022, Callister_Farr_2024}.
+We monitor the variance in our likelihood function arising from that of the Monte Carlo integrals and penalize it accordingly \textit{during sampling}, using a variance cut, as proposed by \cite{Talbot:2023pex}.
 This was not implemented in the previous BGP analyses of \cite{Ray:2023, Ray2024, MaganaHernandez:2024}, where coarse bin resolutions allowed for this check to be carried out in post-processing.
+We find that for higher resolutions, fewer samples are rejected in post-processing leading to a higher effective sample size at the same computational cost.
 Further details are discussed in Appendix \ref{app: MC convergence}.